-Create a rub by combining the brown sugar, Cajun seasoning, salt, cumin, paprika, pepper, and chili powder.
+Create a rub by combining the brown sugar, paprika, pepper, salt, chili powder, garlic powder, onion powder, and cayenne pepper.
 Coat the pork with the rub, place the shoulder in a bag, and store overnight in the refrigerator.

-Combine the barbecue sauce, apple juice, bourbon, and liquid smoke in the slow cooker.
-Add the pork shoulder and cover the slow cooker.
+To prepare the pork, place it in the slow cooker.
+Pour the chicken broth around it.
 Cook on low for 8-10 hours or until pork is very tender.

 Using tongs, remove the pork from the slow cooker.
 Be sure to discard any fat and gristle.
 Use forks to pull the pork into thin shreds.
 Pour out the remaining liquid in the slow cooker.